Mildred Gillars: Work as a Nazi propagandist

-Gillars made her most famous broadcast on May 11, 1944, a few weeks prior to the D-Day invasion of Normandy, in a radio play written by Koischwitz called Vision of Invasion.
+Gillars made her most famous broadcast on May 11, 1944, a few weeks before the D-Day invasion of Normandy, in a radio play written by Koischwitz called Vision of Invasion.
 She played Evelyn, an Ohio mother, who dreams that her son had died a horrific death on a ship in the English Channel during an attempted invasion of Occupied Europe.
+He came to her after he died in the dream and told her of the horror he saw, whilst in the background there were shrieks and moans of men suffering in battle.

-Koischwitz died in August 1944 and Gillars' broadcasts became lackluster and repetitive without his creative energy.
+Koischwitz died in August 1944, and Gillars's broadcasts became lackluster and repetitive without his creative energy.
 She remained in Berlin until the end of the war.
 Her last broadcast was on May 6, 1945, just two days before the surrender of Germany.